Kihumba/private-/D1/D1 Developer/Curriculum/General Resources/README.md

 - [A collection of (mostly) technical things every software developer should know](https://github.com/mr-mig/every-programmer-should-know) - Contributed by Bolaji Olajide
 - [YOYO song](https://soundcloud.com/learning-media/yoyo) - _Song on owning your own learning_ by Adam Lupu and nadayar Enegesi
 - [Reasoning about Code](https://dev.to/ericnormand/reasoning-about-code) - Contributed by James Nyamu
+- ["How To Learn In 2 Days What Normally Takes 6 Months"](https://journal.thriveglobal.com/how-to-learn-in-2-days-what-normally-a3c27c0fa6e1) - Contirbuted by Nora Studholme

 ---